 -

 In a large pot or deep pan, add first layer: mushrooms, carrots, onions, and bok choy stems on the bottom.
-Add ¼ cup avocado oil and ¼ cup water to the vegetables and toss to coat.
+Add ¼ cup avocado oil and ¼ cup water (for one serving, adjust accordingly for additional servings) to the vegetables and toss to coat.

 -